February 11, 2020 4 min read

 The Koishi stays sharp longer than the Yuki and is a touch easier to maintain, while the Yuki carries a lower price-tag and sharpens like a dream.
 Either way, you can’t go wrong.

-Much like the Kiri, The Haruyuki Mugi is good looking, high-performance, and low maintenance.
+The Haruyuki Mugi is good looking, high-performance, and low maintenance.
 Many folks are more comfortable with the familiar german-style knife handle, and the Mugi offers a more western grip and weight.
 At only $167, this is the most popular knife for when people are looking for the perfect gift knife.

 Now we’re getting into the really fun stuff.
 Masashi-san is a crazy badass of a blacksmith who forges in slippers and light cigarettes off of 1000 degree steel.
 He’s incredibly fast at making knives, yet despite his speed they somehow come out better than most.
 He favours semi-stainless steel, which keeps an edge almost as well as high-carbon steel, but is very difficult to rust.
 His knives offer the best of both worlds, all in a very sexy package.

 Hopefully this article made it easier, not harder, to pick a Santoku for your collection.
 I know that with so many great options, choosing can be challenging.
-If you ever need more help coosing, don’t hesitate to contact us or visit our shops in person.
+If you ever need more help choosing, don’t hesitate to contact us or visit our shops in person.
 For our full line of santokus, you can check out the full selection here.